Early Absentee Voting In Person

 Absentee Voting by Mail

-Voters who prefer to vote by mail can complete an absentee ballot request form and mailing it to our office.
+Allen County voters may also vote by mail.
+To request a ballot by mail please complete an absentee ballot request form and mail it to the Board of Elections.
 You will receive your ballot in the mail with instructions for returning the ballot.
-For your absentee ballot to be counted, it must be received as follows:
+To make sure your ballot is counted, it must be received as follows:

 - By U.S. mail: The return envelope containing your marked ballot must either be received by the board of elections prior to 7:30 p.m. on Election Day, or postmarked no later than the day before the election and received by the board of elections no later than 10 days after that election.
 (Note: Ohio’s election law states that “postmarked” does not include a date marked by a postage evidence system, such as a postage meter.
 Therefore, the return envelope must bear a valid postage cancellation stamp affixed by the U.S. Postal Service.)

 - In person, either by you or an eligible family member: Your marked ballot, which must be sealed in the completed and signed identification envelope provided with the ballot, must be delivered to the board of elections office no later than 7:30 p.m. on Election Day.

 (Note: No voted ballot may be returned to a board of elections by fax or e-mail.
 If a voted ballot is returned by fax or e-mail, it will not be accepted, processed, or counted.)

 P.O.
 Box 5008